Septimania: Frankish conquest of Septimania

 Around 747, the government of the Septimania region (and the Upper March, from the Pyrénées to the Ebro River) was given to Umar ibn Umar.
 Umayyad rule collapsed by 750, as its breakdown was caused by the successful Abbasid revolution, and Umayyad territories in Southern Europe were ruled autonomously by Yusuf ibn 'Abd al-Rahman al-Fihri and his supporters.
 In 752, the Carolingian king Pepin the Short headed south to Septimania.
-The Gothic counts of Nîmes, Melguelh, Agde, and Béziers refused allegiance to the emir at Córdoba and declared their loyalty to the Frankish king—the Gothic count of Nîmes, Ansemund, having some authority over the remaining counts.
+The Gothic counts of Nîmes, Melguelh, Agde, and Béziers refused allegiance to the emir of Córdoba and declared their loyalty to the Frankish king—the Gothic count of Nîmes, Ansemund, having some authority over the remaining counts.

-In 754, an anti-Frankish reaction, led by Ermeniard, killed Ansemund, but the uprising was without success and Radulf was designated new count by the Frankish court.
+In 754, an anti-Frankish uprising led by Ermeniard killed Ansemund, but the uprising was unsuccessful, and Radulf of Narbonne was designated the new count by the Frankish court.
 About 755, Abd ar-Rahman ibn Uqba replaced Umar ibn Umar.
 In 759, Narbonne was not receiving reinforcements from al-Andalus, rife as it was with internal fights.
-Yusuf ibn 'Abd al-Rahman al-Fihri, wāli of al-Andalus, had to quash a rebellion in Saragossa in 756, and immediately head south to fight Abd ar-Rahman I, who defeated him.
+Yusuf ibn 'Abd al-Rahman al-Fihri, wāli of al-Andalus, had to quash a rebellion in Zaragoza in 756, and immediately head south to fight Abd ar-Rahman I, who defeated him.
 Northeastern Iberia and the remainder of Septimania was left without any relevant commander in charge.
-Finally, the Gothic and Gallo-Roman inhabitants of Narbonne surrendered to the Frankish forces, proceeding to eliminate the Andalusian garrison after killing the Arab-Berber Muslim troops, and opening the gates of the stronghold to the investing forces of the Carolingian king.
+Finally, the Gothic and Gallo-Roman inhabitants of Narbonne surrendered to the Frankish forces, eliminated the Andalusian garrison after killing the Arab-Berber Muslim troops, and opened the gates of the stronghold to the investing forces of the Carolingian king.
 Previously, the Frankish king Pepin had promised to uphold and respect the Visigothic law and probably their own government, so garnering the allegiance of the Gothic nobility of Septimania, including Miló, Gothic count of Narbonne.

 Arab and Berber Muslim troops retreating from Narbonne after the Frankish conquest of Septimania in 759.
 Illustration by Émile Bayard, 1880.

 Narbonne capitulated to the Christian Franks in 759 only after Pepin promised the defenders of the city to uphold the Visigothic law, and the county was granted to Miló, Gothic count of Narbonne, thus earning the loyalty of Septimanian Goths against Duke Waifer, the independent ruler (princeps) of Aquitaine.
 After the Frankish conquest of Narbonne in 759, the Muslim Arabs and Berbers were defeated by the Christian Franks that proceeded to chase them away from Septimania, and the Carolingian king Pepin the Short came up reinforced.
 The siege remained as a key battlefield in the context of the Carolingian expedition south to Provence and Septimania starting in 752.
 The Iberian Christian counter-offensive known as the Reconquista began in the early 8th century, when Andalusian Muslim forces managed to temporarily push into Aquitaine.
 In the wake of Narbonne's submission, Pepin took Roussillon, and then directed his effort against Toulouse, Rouergue, and Albigeois in Aquitaine, leading to the battle for Aquitaine.